Interventions using the Love First technique have a smaller intervention team, at least 3 participants but no more than 7.

 Each letter includes a separate portion explaining the consequences of refusing treatment; this is only presented to the addict if they refuse to seek help during the intervention.

-The National Council on Alcoholism and Drug Dependence (NCADD) States that when a trained interventionist is utilized, more than 90% of addicts will take the commitment to seek professional help.
+The National Council on Alcoholism and Drug Dependence (NCADD) states that when a trained interventionist is utilized, more than 90% of addicts will take the commitment to seek professional help.
 Every addict and family is unique and has unique issues; a certified interventionist will use recognized intervention methods that will be structured to be effective for the current situation.